PS.-HUGH OF ST VICTOR, Commentary on the Augustinian Rule; Vitaspatrum, excerpts

 North-West Germany, c.1400-1450

-i + 58 + i folios on parchment of moderate quality, now somewhat foxed, modern foliation in pencil top outer corner, one quire, possibly more, lost from the end (collation i9 [complete, but f.
+i + 58 + i folios on parchment of moderate quality, modern foliation in pencil top outer corner, one quire, possibly more, lost from the end (collation i9 [complete, but f.
 1, a singleton] ii-iv8 v9 [complete, but f.
 41, a singleton] vi9 [complete, but f.
 43, a singleton] vii7 [complete, but f.
 52, a singleton]), ruled in ink, prickings remain (justification 135 x 95 mm.; 125 x 90 mm. on f.
 1) copied in a neat and regular semihybrida libraria in one hand in two columns on twenty-eight lines (22-23 lines on f.
 1) in black and red inks, four- and six-line penwork initials on f.
 1; rubrication and underlining in red ff.
 1-58 (f.
-58v without rubrication).
-ORIGINAL limp brown-leather Kopert (wallet-style) binding, sewn on four cords, much degraded, front and rear sections detached from book block, with remnant of white leather tie (a later addition?), parchment pastedowns contiguous with front and rear flyleaves.
+58v without rubrication), some minor stains and other discoloration of parchment.
+ORIGINAL limp brown-leather Kopert (wallet-style) binding, sewn on four cords, much degraded, leather is very stiff, book block is now completely detached from the cover, although parchment pastedowns and contiguous flyleaves survive attached to the cover, remnant of white leather tie (a later addition?).
 Dimensions c.180 x c.130 mm.

 Commentaries taught monks and nuns how to interpret the laconic text of the Augustinian Rule.
-This is amongst the earliest textual witnesses to the “Rooklooster” translation of one of the most influential commentaries, and one of only five – and the earliest – systematically adapted for a female readership.
-Signed by its scribe, it is still preserved in its original limp binding, suitable for a working volume intended for regular use by the nuns to guide them in their religious lives.
+This is amongst the earliest textual witnesses to the “Rooklooster” translation of one of the most influential commentaries, and one of only five—and the earliest—systematically adapted for a female readership.
+Signed by its scribe, it still preserves its original limp binding, suitable for a working volume intended for regular use by the nuns to guide them in their religious lives.
 It belonged to the Beguines of Kamp, and possibly to Johann Michael von Loën (1694-1776), the great-uncle to Johann Wolfgang von Goethe.

 1. Written in North-western Germany in the first half of the fifteenth century in a Mosel-Franconian dialect of West Central Germany (see Online Resources), based on the evidence of script, decoration, and language; evidence of the script suggests it should be dated earlier, rather than later, in the first half of the fifteenth century.